389ds/389ds.github.io/docs/389ds/FAQ/faq.md

 -   Certificate System
     -   Uses 389 to maintain its actual database of issued certificates.
-    -   Makes use of multi-master replication to provide high availability access to the certificate store.
+    -   Makes use of multi-supplier replication to provide high availability access to the certificate store.
     -   Utilizes DS internally to manage groups of users permitted to interact with privileged features of CS.
     -   Maintains the current installed network topology of CS and all its installed subsystems on a given host with DS.
     -   Can publish issued certificates to a company wide DS directory.